Treatment and Cure:

 This page is about both.

-As you research how to overcome stage fright here and elsewhere just keep in mind that not all treatments are cures and with phobias very few treatments offered are an effective cure.
+As you research how to overcome achievemephobia here and elsewhere just keep in mind that not all treatments are cures and with phobias very few treatments offered are an effective cure.

 If you suspect that you have a phobia, start by talking with your doctor who can recommend a therapist.
 You'll likely be treated with exposure therapy for your phobia, although your therapist may also recommend additional treatments.